UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session07.rst

 Most classes should at lest have these special methods:

 ``object.__str__``:
-  Called by the str() built-in function and by the print statement to compute the *informal* string representation of an object.
+  Called by the str() built-in function and by the print function to compute the *informal* string representation of an object.

 ``object.__unicode__``: